Easter

 Originally Published:

 It’s nearly Easter bunny and egg hunt season.
 That means that it’s time to break out the plastic pastel eggs, grab some jelly beans, M&Ms, and obviously Peeps, and do some sneaky stashing and egg hiding.
-While most Easter egg hunts follow the standard hide-and-seek in a spring garden concept, the weather in early April could be frigid and wet (April showers, and so on).
-In those cases, if you’re not really wanting to make your kids brave their Easter egg hunt in rain you might opt for an inside hunt.
-Fortunately, these 10 creative indoor Easter Egg hunt ideas can happen in any location.
+While most Easter egg hunts follow the standard hide-and-seek-in-a-spring-garden concept, the weather in early April can sometimes be frigid and wet (April showers, and so on).
+In those cases, if you’re not really wanting to make your kids brave their Easter egg hunt in the rain, you might opt for an inside hunt.
+Fortunately, these 10 creative indoor Easter Egg hunt ideas can happen in any location, no rain check required.

-Just because the age-old Easter tradition calls for a by-the-book Easter egg hunt doesn’t mean you can’t play with the idea, and get a little creative if it’s just too stormy to want to do an Easter egg hunt in the rain.
+Easter egg hunts are traditionally done outside, of course, but that doesn’t mean you can’t play with the idea and get a little creative if it’s just too stormy to pull one off outside.
 You might be surprised how excited your kids are to try something new.
-Beside, if your egg hunt includes multiple ages and some of the younger tots typically lose out in the foot race to find the most eggs, a twist on the hunt could actually make the annual event a bit more fair for your participants.
-Psst: This means less chance of a meltdown or tantrum.
+Besides, if your egg hunt includes multiple ages and some of the younger tots typically lose out in the foot race to find the most eggs, a twist on the hunt could actually make the annual event a bit more fair for your participants.
+(Pssst: This means less chance of a meltdown or tantrum.)

-The best tip of all: Whatever you do, make it fun, be enthusiastic and your little ones will love every minute of their Easter egg hunting adventure.
+The best tip of all: Whatever you do, make it fun, be enthusiastic, and your little ones will love every minute of their indoor Easter egg hunt.

 1